 Cross-listed as MKT 403.
 Studies the design and implementation of research procedures that support systematic and objective decision making for marketing planning and strategy development.
 Prerequisites: ECON 231, 232; MKT 300 with a minimum grade of C+ (2.300), junior standing, advanced standing.

 Cross-listed as MKT 420.
 Emphasizes the analysis and tools required in the development of a marketing plan for a new or existing organization.
 With extensive use of traditional and web-based research, the student develops a marketing plan that positions the firm to achieve a competitive advantage in the marketplace.
 Prerequisites: ENTR 310, MKT 300, or instructor's consent, junior standing, advanced standing.

 General education advanced further study course.
 Focuses on identifying the sources of business opportunities, understanding industry characteristics that are more or less favorable for new ventures, generating business ideas, evaluating the feasibility of business ideas, and investigating appropriate business models prior to formal business plan development.
 Prerequisite: junior standing for nonbusiness students.

-Cross-listed as FIN 455.
 Exposes students interested in business start-up or management of a growing firm to the principles, methods and tools used in financial planning, analysis and control of the small business enterprise.
 Covers short-term financial planning and control, creation of pro forma financial statements and business valuation techniques.
 Presents how and where to seek financing via a variety of debt and equity sources.
-Prerequisites: ENTR 310, FIN 340, junior standing, advanced standing.
+Prerequisites: ENTR 310, junior standing.